Strategic asset allocation and investment plan for CaptainFI’s journey to financial independence.

 - Brickworks Investments (ASX:BKI) MER = .10%

 You might be wondering why the hell I would buy BKI with its MER of .17% over the VTS with its truly amazing .03%.
-This is a valid question, and the reason I include some of these LICs is that due to their closed end nature, they have the ability to trade at a net premium or discount to their total net asset value (NAV) sometimes called the net trade able assets (NTA).
+This is a valid question, and the reason I was initially attracted to and included some of these LICs was that due to their closed end nature, they have the ability to trade at a net premium or discount to their total net asset value (NAV) sometimes called the net trade able assets (NTA).

 These figures are published every month (you only care about the pre-tax NAV or NTA figure) and you can interpolate inter month using the relative performance of the index with some simple maths, or alternatively using Pat the Shuffler’s LIC discount spreadsheet – seriously awesome work Pat!

 This means that although you’re paying a higher MER, you might be able to snag a discount and buy the LIC at 1 or 2% under its fair value.
 Let’s be realistic here, on $100K invested we are talking about the difference between a yearly fee of $40 in VTS with $170 in BKI – if you managed to buy it at 2% undervalued, you’ve nabbed yourself $2000 in value which is over 15 years worth of paying the higher management fee.
 And if we are talking about VTS vs MLT, it’s 25 years worth.